Lunac: the rare combination of ultimate hardness and corrosion resistance

 almost any other hard coating system

-coatings such as zinc or aluminum show a protective behavior.
-Lunac 2+ duplex coatings are optimized to come as close as possible to these protective coatings and will not show significant sub-surface corrosion either.
+cathodic coatings such as zinc or aluminum show a protective behaviour.
+Lunac 2+ duplex coatings are optimised to come very close to these protective coatings and will not show significant sub-surface corrosion either.

-Middle: 30/30 µm duplex chromium on carbon steel with a 3 mm/.12" hole (originally).
-The sub surface corrosion spreading (widening of the 3 mm hole) after 8 days acidic salt water corrosion testing is clearly visible.
+Left: 30/30 µm duplex chromium on carbon steel with a 3 mm/.12" hole (originally).
+The (sub surface) corrosive product emission after 8 days acidic salt water corrosion testing is clearly visible.

 Right: 120 µm Lunac 2+ duplex on carbon steel with a 3.0 mm/.12" hole.
-No sub surface corrosion can be observed after 8 days acidic salt water corrosion testing.
-The (in depth) galvanic corrosion is one of the lowest achievable in the category 'corrosion resistant coatings with noble behaviour'.
+No sub surface corrosion can be observed and the corrosive product emission after 8 days acidic salt water corrosion testing is highly reduced.
+The (in depth) galvanic corrosion is one of the lowest achievable in the category 'sea water resistant coating'.

 show the amount of corrosion after the first 8 days salt water corrosion testing.
 Note: the 30/30 µm chromium coating develops an additional, hardly soluble iron oxide layer (visualized in brown) with major sub surface spreading characteristics.